Aikon-platform/aikon/docs/deploy.md

 cd sas && mvn jetty:run
 ```

-The Simple Annotation Server project does not currently contain authentication although it is possible to secure the SAS web application with a single username and password using Nginx forwarding.
+The Simple Annotation Server project does not currently contain authentication,
+although it is possible to secure the SAS web application with a single username and password using Nginx forwarding.

 Create the password file using the OpenSSL utilities and add a username to the file
 ```bash